-- The Co-Chair of IRB will organize one workshop each semester for students, and faculty/staff research advisors, and researchers.
+- The Chair of IRB will organize one workshop each semester for students, and faculty/staff research advisors, and researchers.
 It will cover the history behind IRBs, current Federal standards, and proposal submission.

-- The Co-Chair is responsible for evaluating proposals as they come in to determine if they are eligible for expedited review and to conduct those reviews when warranted.
+- The Chair is responsible for evaluating proposals as they come in to determine if they are eligible for expedited review and to conduct those reviews when warranted.
 The full IRB Committee will meet in person to conduct full reviews.
-The Spring 2013 proposal deadlines are noon on January 16, January 30, February 20, March 20, and April 10.
-Proposals must be received by the Co-chair at least 48 hours before a meeting to be considered at that meeting.
+Proposals must be received by the chair at least 48 hours before a meeting to be considered at that meeting.

 - Evaluation of proposals will focus on the following elements:

 - risk to the subjects has been minimized and justified,

 - risk to the subjects is offset by the potential benefits of the research to society,